dazza5000/main/README.md

 ## Developer setup

+You need to make sure you have all the dependencies setup first.

 The [bootstrap](https://github.com/winwisely99/bootstrap) repo is for boot strapping your laptop.

-Run the examples using the make file to ensure you have an environment that works.
+Run the examples using the Makefile to ensure you have an environment that works.

 ## Working on an issue